uidaholib/spec-docs/content/patron-services/reca-claims.md

 - Make sure that file name accurately reflects city/town, year, and directory type (ex. jerome_phone_1959.pdf)
 - Enhance the image:
     - Crop the scans in the scanning program to show just the page you need, removing any part of the scanner bed or other pages captured in the image (Zeutschel: Crop>Crop).
     - If the directory's pages are darkened, increase the contrast of the scan (Zeutschel: Optimize Image>Contrast).
 These two steps will make the final printouts more readable by creating more contrast between the text and the rest of the page.

+NOTE: Do not highlight listings.
+Do not alter the scans in any way.

 **[Student workers: at this point, send scans to a Spec staff or faculty member]**